A brief look back at the government briefings

 The daily Downing Street news conferences became a fixture of the UK's coronavirus coverage.

-Now that they have been scrapped, here's a look back at the last three months' briefings.
+Now that they have been discontinued, here's a look back at the last three months' briefings.

 -